 A professional debt collector whose entire day goes in talking to debtors has too many techniques and tricks to recover the debt than a typical in-house employee.

-But, in-house collections has a unique advantage – An in-house employee can request the debtor to make payment by calling them just after the payment is due.
+But, in-house collections have a unique advantage – An in-house employee can request the debtor to make payment by calling them just after the payment is due.
 However, a debt collector must give a 30 day dispute period to an individual debtor after the first demand made.

 A debtor who has not paid you for 90 days, will likely not pay you unless he hears from a professional debt collector.

-Some businesses do not feel comfortable sharing their customer data to an agency.
+Some businesses do not feel comfortable sharing their customer data with an agency.
 However, most collection agencies have adequate safety and encryption procedures in place to keep your debtors’ data safe.

 Bottom line, if an account is has been over 30-120 days past due and your own in-house calls/invoicing approach has not been able to recover the money, consider assigning that account to a collection agency before it gets too late.
 A collection agency can provide services starting from 1st party demands, then switching over to 3rd party demands and finally making collection calls.
 They will even file a Legal Suit if needed.

 Banks, credit card companies, car dealerships, doctors, gyms, US government, small business owners from all across the board have been using collection agencies for decades now.
 This is a proven model for recovering on past due accounts, therefore one should not hesitate to hire a debt collection agency.